Snowflake-Labs/openflow-unstructured-data-pipeline-demo/docs/demos/index.md

     **All documents and data used in these demos are completely fictional and synthetic.**
     The festival operations business scenario, employee names, financial figures, vendor relationships, and business processes are created solely for demonstration purposes.
-This synthetic data showcases OpenFlow and Cortex Search capabilities across realistic business use cases.
+This synthetic data showcases Openflow and Cortex Search capabilities across realistic business use cases.

     **For production use**: Replace all demo documents with your organization's actual business content using the customization workflow provided.